 Knative is a Kubernetes-based serverless framework.
 The main objective of Knative is to develop a cloud-native and cross-platform orchestration standard for serverless applications.
 This topic describes how to deploy Knative in a Container Service for Kubernetes (ACK) cluster.

-- Knative 0.14.0 and later versions support only clusters of Kubernetes 1.15 and later.
-The following types of ACK cluster are supported: standard managed Kubernetes clusters, standard dedicated Kubernetes clusters, and serverless Kubernetes (ASK) clusters.
+- Knative 0.14.0 and later support only clusters of Kubernetes 1.15 and later.
+The following types of ACK clusters are supported: standard managed Kubernetes clusters, standard dedicated Kubernetes clusters, and serverless Kubernetes (ASK) clusters.

-- Standard managed Kubernetes clusters and standard dedicated Kubernetes clusters must contain at least three worker nodes.
+- If a standard managed Kubernetes cluster or a standard dedicated Kubernetes cluster is used, the cluster must contain at least three worker nodes.

 - Log on to the ACK console.

 - In the left-side navigation pane, choose .

 - Serving: manages serverless applications.
 Knative Serving enables automatic scaling for pods where serverless applications are deployed based on Knative events and user requests.
 If no workload is processed, the number of pods is scaled to zero.

 - Eventing: provides event management capabilities, such as producing and consuming events.

-- Click Go to Components to view component information.
+- Click Go to Components to view information about the components.

-- Click Go to Applications to view Knative application-related operations.
+- Click Go to Applications to view information about operations related to Knative applications.